repnz/windbg-cheat-sheet/README.md

 be able to load the symbols.
 Compiling the executable with vs2019 results in an invalid checksum by default (on debug builds) because of a feature called "incremental build".
 It's best to debug the process with release builds or disable incremental builds.

 Add the .pdb path of your user mode application into the source file path.
-Without doing so, WinDbg might get stuck while trying to get the symbols (https://stackoverflow.com/questions/38062216/windbg-cant-find-microsoft-symbols).
+Without doing so, WinDbg might get stuck if you use reload /f while trying to get the symbols (https://stackoverflow.com/questions/38062216/windbg-cant-find-microsoft-symbols).
 After that, perform <code>.reload</code> to reload symbols (in the context of this process).
 Then, "lm" should show the user mode image that you are debugging.